imjasonh/ImJasonH/articles/go-things-clog.md

 There's a lot more to `clog`, but even just having context-awareness was enough to make me want to migrate everything we had from our previous structured logging package to `slog` and `clog`.

+---

+There is a `Context`-aware version of `slog.Info` et al, called [`slog.InfoContext`](https://pkg.go.dev/log/slog#InfoContext) appropriately enough.
+This takes a `context.Context` which gets passed to the handler's `Handle` method, where a custom handler implementation could extract values from that context and add them as attributes.
+This is ..._fine_..., but it precludes using the built-in handler implementations, and it's just sort of ...clunky.
+I prefer using `clog` to pass around a normal Logger.
+I'm open to hearing why that's wrong though.

 ## How Very Ungoogley of You!

 When you log `With` something, you can see the extra context in the log output, and use `grep` to filter your logs.
 But where structured logging _really_ shines is when your logs end up in a managed logging solution.
 Being a GCP fanboy, I'm talking about Cloud Logging.